 Law Student Fellows receive a stipend of $5,000 for an 8-10 week summer internship.

-Preference will be given to first and second year students; however, third-year students who are not taking the Bar exam during the summer will also be considered.
+Open to all law students interested in practicing environmental law in California.
 Law students must be members of the State Bar Environmental Law Section in order to participate in the Program.
 The State Bar allows law students up to three free one-year Section memberships; students who are not already members will be required to join the Environmental Law Section if they are selected for a Fellowship.

-Internships are 12 weeks in length, starting between May and June.
-Exact start and end dates are to be determined.
+Internships are 12 weeks in length.
+Starting sometime in May and ending in August.
 Interns will participate in a beginning orientation and closing gathering in Anchorage.
 ACF provides a grant to the host organizations which covers an intern stipend of $5,040.
 ACF will also reimburse travel costs to and from Alaska up to $1,400.
-Successful candidates need to coordinate directly with their schools to obtain course credit for their work.

 ACF’s conservation internships are designed to provide interns with a meaningful learning experience while contributing to Alaska conservation issues in a direct way.
 Internship placements can be at nonprofit conservation, environmental justice, and Alaska Native organizations; government agencies; and other interested organizations that have identified assignments complementing ACF’s mission, values, and goals.http://alaskaconservation.org/internships/application-eligibility/